 If you have an interest in horticulture you may enjoy the garden’s Thursday evening supper talks where you can listen to experts talk about an aspect of the gardens and also enjoy a drink with a buffet dinner.

 The admission fee is rather steep for what it is, particularly when you can visit the much larger Kew Gardens for not that much more.
 It is popular with Londoners as a quiet retreat but most locals visit with a season pass (which only costs a few pounds more than a single entry ticket).
-You can visit the Chelsea Physic Garden for free if you have a valid London Pass.
+You can visit the Chelsea Physic Garden for free if you are a Historic Houses member or if you have a valid London Pass.

 Free entry to the Chelsea Physic Garden with the London Pass